gutswright/documents/resume/may_2025.typ

 #experienceheader(
   "AI-Tutor (UVU Research Project)",
-  "Front-end Engineer",
+  "Frontend Engineer",
   "Orem, UT",
   "Oct 2024 – May 2025",
 )

 #list(
-  [Collaborated with Professor of Technology management to redesign and deploy AI chatbot UI for over 300 students and faculty enhancing real-time access to grades, materials, and feedback from professors.], [Implemented live response streaming, cookie-based authentication, and LaTeX rendering with Katex.], )
+  [Collaborated with Professor of Technology management to redesign and deploy AI chatbot UI for over 300 students and faculty.], [enhancing real-time access to grades, materials, and feedback from professors.], )